wilmixjemin8/JAVA3.0-WEB7.0/README.md

 JAVA3.0
 =======

-JAVA3.0  is  invented in  JAS  Technology by  wilmix  jemin j
+JAVA3.0 called  as  WEB10.0  is  invented in  JAS  Technology by  wilmix  jemin j

 at  year  2016  and it  consists  of  25  modules  simillar  to  cloudcomputing  GALAXY  Technology  JAS.